arunav-b/learning-javascript/README.md

 # Learning JavaScript ES6

-> Learning different aspects of JavaScript
+> Learning different aspects of JavaScript.
+This document is in progress.

 ## JavaScript Essentials